kgar/foundry-vtt-tidy-5e-sheets/To Do/NPC/To Do - NPC.md

   - [ ] Select
   - [ ] Checkbox
 - [ ] `dtype` fields: formalize these as features of the input components, rather than just receiving them.
 Give the props names.
+  - [ ] One way to go about this would be to have a universal function for preparing data for saving.
+It could take things like dtype, which would be set to known values.
+  - [ ] Also figure out how to do the `draftValue` reversion on failed save approach without having to copy/paste it everywhere.